sniffnet/sniffnet.github.io/_posts/2023-04-12-github-accelerator.md

 layout: post
 title: Sniffnet has been selected for the GitHub Accelerator Program
 share-title: Sniffnet has been selected for the GitHub Accelerator Program
-thumbnail-img: /assets/img/post-github-accelerator.jpg
+thumbnail-img: /assets/img/post-github-accelerator.jpeg
-share-img: /assets/img/post-github-accelerator.jpg
+share-img: /assets/img/post-github-accelerator.jpeg
 gh-repo: GyulyVGC/sniffnet
 gh-badge: [star, follow]
-tags: [test]
+tags: [show and tell]
 author: Giuliano Bellini
-readtime: true
 ---

 Sniffnet has **grown a lot** during the past months, and it’s been a pleasure for me to spend most of my spare time on its development.